SecureIdentityAlliance/osia/src/doc/functional-specifications.rst

 Services
 ''''''''

-.. py:function:: insert(subjectID, encounterID, data, options)
+.. py:function:: insert(subjectID, encounterID, galleryID, biographicData, contextualData, biometricData, clientData,callback, options)

     Insert a new encounter.
 No identify is performed.
 This service is synchronous.

     :param str subjectID: The subject ID
-   :param str encounterID: The encounter ID
+    :param str encounterID: The encounter ID.
+This is optional
+    :param list(str) galleryID: the gallery ID to which this encounter belongs
+    :param dict biographicData: The biographic data (ex: name, date of birth, gender, etc.)
-   :param data: The input data (filters and biometric data)
+    :param dict contextualData: The contextual data (ex: encounter date, location, etc.)
+    :param list biometricData: the biometric data (images)
+    :param bytes clientData: additional data not interpreted by the server but stored as is and returned when encounter data is requested.
+    :param callback: The address of a service to be called when the result is available.
     :param dict options: the processing options.
-Supported options are ``transactionID``, ``priority``.
+Supported options are ``transactionID``, ``priority``, ``algorithm``.
-   :return: a status indicating success or error
+    :return: a status indicating success, error, or pending operation.
+        In case of success, the subject ID and the encounter ID are returned.
+        In case of pending operation, the result will be sent later.

-.. py:function:: read(subjectID, encounterID, options)
+.. py:function:: read(subjectID, encounterID, callback, options)

     Retrieve the data of an encounter.
-This service is synchronous.

     :param str subjectID: The subject ID
-   :param str encounterID: The encounter ID
+    :param str encounterID: The encounter ID.
+This is optional.
+If not provided, all the encounters of the subject are returned.
+    :param callback: The address of a service to be called when the result is available.
     :param dict options: the processing options.
 Supported options are ``transactionID``, ``priority``.
-   :return: a status indicating success or error and in case of success the encounter data (filters and biometric data)
+    :return: a status indicating success, error, or pending operation.
+        In case of success, the encounter data is returned.
+        In case of pending operation, the result will be sent later.

-.. py:function:: update(subjectID, encounterID, data, options)
+.. py:function:: update(subjectID, encounterID, galleryID, biographicData, contextualData, biometricData, callback, options)

     Update an encounter.
-This service is synchronous.

     :param str subjectID: The subject ID
     :param str encounterID: The encounter ID
+    :param list(str) galleryID: the gallery ID to which this encounter belongs
+    :param dict biographicData: The biographic data (ex: name, date of birth, gender, etc.)
-   :param data: The input data (filters and biometric data)
+    :param dict contextualData: The contextual data (ex: encounter date, location, etc.)
+    :param list biometricData: the biometric data (images)
+    :param bytes clientData: additional data not interpreted by the server but stored as is and returned when encounter data is requested.
+    :param callback: The address of a service to be called when the result is available.
     :param dict options: the processing options.
-Supported options are ``transactionID``, ``priority``.
+Supported options are ``transactionID``, ``priority``, ``algorithm``.
-   :return: a status indicating success or error
+    :return: a status indicating success, error, or pending operation.
+        In case of success, the subject ID and the encounter ID are returned.
+        In case of pending operation, the result will be sent later.

-.. py:function:: delete(subjectID, encounterID, options)
+.. py:function:: delete(subjectID, encounterID, callback, options)

     Delete an encounter.
-This service is synchronous.

     :param str subjectID: The subject ID
-    :param str encounterID: The encounter ID
+    :param str encounterID: The encounter ID.
+This is optional.
+If not provided, all the encounters of the subject are deleted.
+    :param callback: The address of a service to be called when the result is available.
     :param dict options: the processing options.
 Supported options are ``transactionID``, ``priority``.
-    :return: a status indicating success or error
+    :return: a status indicating success, error, or pending operation.
+        In case of pending operation, the operation status will be sent later.

 ----------

-.. py:function:: identify(galleryID, data, callback, options)
+.. py:function:: identify(galleryID, filter, biometricData, callback, options)

-    Identify a subject using biometrics data and filters on biographic data.
+    Identify a subject using biometrics data and filters on biographic or contextual data.
 This may include multiple operations, including manual operations.
-This service is **asynchronous**.

     :param str galleryID: Search only in this gallery.
-    :param data: The input data (filters and biometric data)
+    :param dict filter: The input data (filters and biometric data)
+    :param biometricData: the  biometric data.
     :param callback: The address of a service to be called when the result is available.
     :param dict options: the processing options.
-Supported options are ``transactionID``, ``priority``, ``maxNbCand``, ``threshold``, ``algorithm``.
+Supported options are ``transactionID``, ``priority``, ``maxNbCand``, ``threshold``, ``accuracyLevel``.
-    :return: a status indicating success or error.
-The list of candidates will be returned using the callback.
+    :return: a status indicating success, error, or pending operation.
+        A list of candidates is returned, either synchronously or using the callback.

-.. py:function:: verify1(subjectID, data, options)
+.. py:function:: verify(galleryID, subjectID, biometricData, callback, options)

     Verify an identity using biometrics data.

-This service is synchronous.
+    :param str galleryID: Search only in this gallery.
+If the subject does not belong to this gallery, an error is returned.
     :param str subjectID: The subject ID
-    :param data: The input data (biometric data)
+    :param biometricData: The biometric data
+    :param callback: The address of a service to be called when the result is available.
     :param dict options: the processing options.
-Supported options are ``transactionID``, ``priority``, ``threshold``, ``algorithm``.
+Supported options are ``transactionID``, ``priority``, ``threshold``, ``accuracyLevel``.
-    :return: a status indicating success or error.
-In case of success the result of the authentication is returned as boolean.
+    :return: a status indicating success, error, or pending operation.
+        A status (boolean) is returned, either synchronously or using the callback.
+Optionally, details about the matching result can be provided like the score per biometric and per encounter.

-.. py:function:: verify2(data1, data2, options)
+.. py:function:: verify(biometricData1, biometricData2, callback, options)

     Verify that two sets of biometrics data correspond to the same subject.
-This service is synchronous.

-    :param str subjectID: The subject ID
-    :param data1: The first set of biometric data
+    :param biometricData1: The first set of biometric data
-    :param data2: The second set of biometric data
+    :param biometricData2: The second set of biometric data
+    :param callback: The address of a service to be called when the result is available.
     :param dict options: the processing options.
-Supported options are ``transactionID``, ``priority``, ``threshold``, ``algorithm``.
+Supported options are ``transactionID``, ``priority``, ``threshold``, ``accuracyLevel``.
-    :return: a status indicating success or error.
-In case of success the result of the verification is returned as boolean.
+    :return: a status indicating success, error, or pending operation.
+        A status (boolean) is returned, either synchronously or using the callback.
+Optionally, details about the matching result can be provided like the score per the biometric.

 Options
 '''''''